The Unknown Soldier (2017 film): Plot

-The machine gun company is deployed in June 1941 from their barracks to the staging area to prepare for the invasion of the Soviet Union.
-The company's first attack is over a swamp on Soviet positions.
-Following a series of battles, the soldiers advance into East Karelia.
-In October 1941, they interact with the locals while positioned in the captured and pillaged city of Petroskoi (Petrozavodsk).
-The company is ordered to defend against a Soviet winter attack along the Svir river.
-Lahtinen is killed during a Soviet breakthrough, but Rokka halts a flanking 50-strong enemy unit by ambushing them with a Suomi KP/-31 submachine gun from high ground.
-The film follows the trench warfare period of the war from 1942 to 1943.
-The soldiers drink kilju (a home-made sugar wine) until intoxication during Commander-in-Chief Field Marshal C. G. E. Mannerheim's birthday celebrations, a new recruit is killed by a sniper and replacements reinforce the company.
+In June 1941, a Finnish machine gun company deploys from their barracks to a staging area in preparation for their participation in the invasion of the Soviet Union.
+The company's first mission is an attack through a swamp against Soviet positions.
+The company participates in a series of battles during the advance into East Karelia.
+In October 1941, the men of the company interact with locals in city of Petroskoi (Petrozavodsk), liberated from the Red Army which has pillaged it.
+During the winter, the company is ordered to defend against a Soviet attack along the Svir river.
+Lahtinen is killed during a Soviet breakthrough, but Rokka ambushes a fifty man unit attempting a flanking maneuver against them.
+The company becomes mired in trench warfare in 1942 and 1943.
+The soldiers pass time getting drunk on kilju (a home-made sugar wine), celebrate Commander-in-Chief Field Marshal C. G. E. Mannerheim's birthday, a new recruit is killed by a sniper and replacements reinforce the company.

-The Soviet Vyborg–Petrozavodsk Offensive of summer 1944 forces the Finnish Army to start a withdrawal from the conquered area and to stall the Soviet advance with counter-attacks.
-Hietanen is first wounded by artillery and later dies when his ambulance is attacked.
-In the subsequent fighting, the company suffers large numbers of casualties, including Captain Kariluoto, and abandons its machine guns during a retreat from a hopeless defence.
-Shortly afterwards, the company must hold the line against another Soviet attack.
+The Soviet Vyborg–Petrozavodsk offensive of summer 1944 forces the Finnish Army to withdraw from areas they've taken from the Soviets, and to stall their advance with counter-attacks.
+Hietanen is wounded by artillery and dies when his ambulance is attacked.
+The company suffers many casualties, including Captain Kariluoto, and abandons its machine guns during a retreat from a hopeless defensive position.
+The company firms up on another line with orders to fight off another Soviet attack.
 Koskela is killed while disabling a Soviet tank with a satchel charge.
-After the last counter-attack by the Finns, the war ends in a ceasefire in September 1944.
-The soldiers rise from their defensive fighting positions after the final Soviet artillery barrage stops and they listen to the first radio announcements on the eventual Moscow Armistice.
+Finland signs a ceasefire with the Soviet Union in September 1944.
+The soldiers rise from their defensive fighting positions after a final Soviet artillery barrage and listen to radio announcements regarding the Moscow Armistice.
 The film closes with a montage of the impacts of the war and actual war-time footage.